Excel VBA Code

 VBA or also known as Visual Basic Applications is a programming language for excel and not only excel but for most of the Microsoft office programs.
 We can write set of instructions in a visual basic editor which performs certain tasks for us is known as code in VBA.

-In excel, vba can be found under the developer tab as it is meant for developers, to access the developer’s tab we need to enable it first and then we can access it from the tab or by the keyboard shortcut ALT + F11.
-Combination of codes make a procedure which is also known as macros in VBA, so in other words macros is a set of codes which is a programming language written together.
+In Excel, VBA can be found under the developer tab as it is meant for developers, to access the developer’s tab we need to enable it first and then we can access it from the tab or by the keyboard shortcut ALT + F11.
+A combination of codes makes a procedure which is also known as macros in VBA, so in other words, macros are a set of codes which is a programming language written together.

 If you are new to VBA and you have no idea about it then this article is for you.